FIF

 “Add more safety controls or configurability over shell commands that it runs.”

-We are (currently) NOT trying to protect against a malicious actor prompt-injecting something that causes run_terminal_command to execute malicious code.
+We are (currently) NOT trying to protect against a malicious actor prompt-injecting something that causes the Bash tool to execute malicious code.